GC-DRI/Dhrift-GC/workshops/python.md

     ]
 </CodeEditor>

 Now, each time you run the code, you should see a different motivational phrase as output.
-The `random.choice` function chooses a random item from a list and returns it.
-The `.` syntax indicates that the function is coming from the `random` library.
+The `random.choice` method chooses a random item from a list and returns it.
+The `.` syntax indicates that the method is coming from the `random` library.

 ## Challenge